YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 ‘What’s the time?’ cried Samara anxiously.
 Her eye fell on the hour glass next to the bed, which measured time by the amount of sand pouring from one glass to another.
 ‘It’s twenty minutes past twelve!
 And we came back from breakfast at half past eight.
 Oh, dear God!’

 ‘Oh, I say, this is very serious!’ said Nando.
 ‘We have just ten minutes to administer the medicine to Raja or he will die.’

 ‘What do we do now?’ cried the princess in despair.
 ‘How on earth are we going to get the medicine?’

-‘That’s not such a big problem,’ said Abdul.
-‘I know a chemist that’s close by.
+‘That’s not such a big problem,’ said Nando.
+‘I know a pharmacist close by.
 He has a shop inside his house and I can get him to open it for me.
 All the stores would be closed at this time of the day because no one would go out shopping at this time of the day when it’s so hot and windy outside.
 I can just run across and get some of the stuff.’
 He became very serious.
 ‘There is no time.
 I must go now if I’m to bring it back in time.’

-‘Oh there’s no problem about that; the loo doesn’t bother me,’ said Abdul.
-‘As I’ve said, I’ll be back with the medicine within ten minutes,’ and without further argument or discussion he dashed out of the tent.
+‘Oh, there’s no problem about that; the ghawa doesn’t bother me,’ said Nando.
+‘I’ll be back with the medicine as soon as I can,’ and without further argument or discussion he dashed out of the tent.

 The next ten minutes were the longest in Samara’s life.
 Raja was moaning in his sleep and making strange sounds.
-She couldn’t bear to see him as he was now, tossing and turning and almost delirious with the high fever that was a symptom of the virus.
+She couldn’t bear to see him as he was now, tossing and turning and almost delirious with the high fever that was a symptom of the disease.
 Barado sat on his haunches next to the bed staring at Raja and looking very worried.

 ‘Here!’ he said breathlessly, passing a bottle to the princess.
 ‘That’s the medicine.
 Give it to Raja at once.’